tylerzudans/CSCI473-SkeletonRepresentation/README.md

 * Gamma = 0.5
 * 17 bins used

-*HJDP Algorithm Implementation*
+*HJDP (Custom) Algorithm Implementation*
 * Accuracy = 68.75%
 * C = 2
 * Gamma = 0.5
 * 18 bins used

-Prediction files exist in the representations folder with the extenstion .prediction
+Prediction files exist in the representations folder with the extenstion .predict

 **Directories**